MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

    :::image type="content" source="../assets/images/deploy-teams-app-cloud-vs/vs-deploy-confirmation.png" alt-text="Deploy to cloud confirmation dialog":::

-   After the deploy process is triggered and completed, you can see a pop-up with the confirmation that it has been successfully deployed.
+   After the deploy process is completed, you can see a pop-up with the confirmation that it has been successfully deployed.
 You can also check the status in the output window.

    :::image type="content" source="../assets/images/deploy-teams-app-cloud-vs/VS-deploy-popup.png" alt-text="deploy to cloud popup":::

-After your project is successfully deployed to Azure, there are different ways to preview your app in Teams Toolkit:
+After your project is successfully deployed to Azure, there are different ways to preview your app in Teams.

-1. Select **Project** > **Teams Toolkit** > **Zip App Package** to generate Teams app package.
+1. Select **Project** > **Teams Toolkit** > **Zip App Package**.
-1. Select option **For Local** or **For Azure** and upload to Teams client.
+1. Select option **For Local** or **For Azure** to generate Teams app package and upload to Teams.

    :::image type="content" source="../assets/images/deploy-teams-app-cloud-vs/vs-deploy-ZipApp-package1.png" alt-text="Generate teams app package":::